 A Healthy Relationships Approach to Violence Prevention and Mental Health Promotion with Vulnerable Youth

 The overall goal of this project is to address identified gaps in the area of violence prevention and mental health promotion programming for under-served populations.
-Specifically, we will evaluate and/or develop effective programming for high risk and vulnerable youth, LGBT2Q+ youth, Indigenous youth, and newcomer youth.
+Specifically, we will evaluate and develop effective programming for high risk and vulnerable youth, LGBT2Q+ youth, Indigenous youth, and newcomer youth.

-This investment by Public Health Agency of Canada (PHAC) is part of Canada's Strategy to Prevent and Address Gender-Based Violence.
+This investment by the Public Health Agency of Canada (PHAC) is part of Canada's Strategy to Prevent and Address Gender-Based Violence.

 “Violence can affect anyone, but some people, such as Indigenous youth or young people who identify as LGBT2Q+ or have recently immigrated to Canada, may face greater challenges and barriers to healthy relationships.
 I am proud to announce the Government of Canada’s support for this project, which is being led by Western University.
 Ensuring that programs and resources meet the needs of our youth is crucial to ending dating violence.” - The Honourable Ginette Petitpas Taylor, Minister of Health